andyguwc/airflow-resources/aws-notes/3-compute/ec2/ec2.md

 # Allocate Public IP Address

+By default, all EC2 have private IP addresses.
+Allow instances to communicate with each other within the same VPC Public IP address is required to be able to communicate with the internet The default VPC and subnets are configured so taht any new instances taht is provisioned has a public IP address

-- If need to host an pplication under a fixed IP address, use Elastic IPs
+- If need to host an application under a fixed IP address, use Elastic IPs

 - Choose Elastic IPs from EC2 service
 - Allocate new address